HL7/davinci-dtr/input/pagecontent/specification.md

 1. Questionnaires **SHOULD** be designed with appropriate use of *enableWhen* such that questions are only displayed when needed.

-2. CQL logic should be partitioned to be specific to groups/questions/etc. when doing so will allow it to be more efficient - though consideration should also be given to whether performing significant data gathering at the outset (even if the data is unneeded) will produce a more positive experience than intermittent data retrieval 'on demand', when such retrieval may introduce user-interface delays
+2. CQL logic should be partitioned to be specific to groups/questions/etc. when doing so will allow it to be more efficient - though consideration should also be given to whether performing significant data gathering at the outset (even if the data is unneeded) will produce a more positive experience than intermittent data retrieval 'on demand', when such retrieval may introduce user-interface delays.

 This pattern of logic structure is referred to by several names, including *eager quitting*, *early return* or, *short circuiting*.
 The goal is to avoid the execution of statements if they will not be relevant given other information available to the logic.
 This is done to streamline workflow and allow the user to focus on relevant input fields.